dacadla/how-computers-work/README.md

 ```

 If you don't have it installed, you can install it with the following methods:
 - Windows: With windows I recommend [Scoop](https://scoop.sh), it's easy to install and uninstall, doesn't clutter up your PATH, and it is easy to use. after installing scoop you can install php with `scoop install php`.
+While it's downloading, you can download the source code you need by going to Code>Download ZIP on this site.
+Then extract it, and then in the open command prompt after scoop does it's thing, run `cd` with the directory of the extracted folder.
+You can find the directory on the top bar in the explorer.
 - MacOS: On MacOS I recommend [Homebrew](https://brew.sh).
 After installing Homebrew, install PHP with `brew install php`.
 - Linux: On Linux I recommend using your distros package manager (`apt`, `dnf`, `zypper`, `pacman`, etc).
 If you use linux then you probably know which package to install.